SUSTAINABLE FINANCE

 Greenwashing

 Misleading claims about environmental credentials.
 FCA anti-greenwashing rules now force accurate labelling of financial products.
 If it says “sustainable”, it needs to prove it.
+Enforcement is increasing across the UK and EU, raising the cost of vague claims.

 Green Hushing